arianccbasile/Systems-Biology-practical2022/README.md

-# 🦠 Systems Biology FBA Practical 🧬
+# 🦠 Systems Biology Practical: FBA with GEMs 🧬

 ## 📜 About